0xfke/MDAML/README.md

 - **Flask**: Provides the web interface to upload files and view detection results.
 - **NumPy** and **Pandas**: For data manipulation and feature processing.
 - **Matplotlib**: To visualize model performance metrics and learning curves.
+- **pefile**: A Python module to parse and work with Portable Executable (PE) files.
+It allows extraction of metadata and header details, essential for feature extraction in malware detection.
+- **Joblib**: A library for efficient serialization of Python objects, particularly useful for saving and loading machine learning models, making it easier to deploy the trained model in production.
 ---

 ### Feature Selection and Model Training